bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 EMS serial works with 9700 Baudrate and 8N1.
 You need a modified Serial library for the Arduino.
 It's included in the project.

-*The modified Serial libary and thus the entire sketch will only work on Arduino (compatible) boards that have an Atmel AVR (ATmega) microcontroller on board.
-ATSAMxx type Arduino's are not supported.
+*The modified Serial libary and thus the entire sketch will only work on Arduino (compatible) boards that have an Atmel AVR (ATmega) microcontroller on board like the Uno and Mega.
+ATSAMxx (ARM) type Arduino's are not supported.
 Neither are the ESP8266, ESP32 etc.*

 Arduino Mega pinout:
 * Serial  on pins  0 (RX)  and 1 (TX),